 Kids’ feet grow rapidly (up to an inch a year – which equals two shoe sizes!).
 And growth is very individual.
 Prefabricated shoe size chart kids, don’t necessarily match the development curve of your child’s feet!
 However, the average 5-year-old shoe size is 12.5C.

 How Fast Do Children’s Feet Grow?

+Did you know that over 65% of kids are wearing shoes that are too small for their feet?
 Between the ages of 0-2, a child’s foot can grow about 1 inch per year.
-From the ages of 2-5, the growth rate is usually around 0.75 inches per year, and about 0.5 inches per year from ages 6-11.
+From the ages of 2-5, the growth rate is usually around 0.75 inches per year and about 0.5 inches per year from ages 6-11.